keithbuhler/keithbuhler.github.io/cv-other-experience.md

 2011 &nbsp;&nbsp; "The 21st Century Study of Celestials", Torrey Academy.
 2010 &nbsp;&nbsp; "The Art of Conversation; Conversation with Art", Wheatstone Academy.
 2009 &nbsp;&nbsp; "The Virtue of Constancy", Hope Academy.
-2009 &nbsp;&nbsp; "Is Theology the Science of God?", Hope Academy.
+2009 &nbsp;&nbsp; "Is Theology a Science?", Hope Academy.
 2009 &nbsp;&nbsp; "The Possibility of Sanctification", Hope Academy.
 2007 &nbsp;&nbsp; "Learning From Experience", Torrey Honors Institute, Biola University.